Monday, 13 May 2024

 I managed to get through two sets of Friuls (Pershing and a Tiger I), two sets of T-Rex (Panzer IV and Pz.I/Maultier truck), a set of Quicktrack (StuG III), a set of Panzerwerk Design tracks, and as a comparison a set of RFM's own kit tracks from their StuG III Ausf G.

-Let’s start with the Friuls.
 I personally like these tracks and whilst they did stop trading recently, I understand a new buyer has been found and will start manufacturing them again soon.
-They have a reassuring heft and the natural tension sag they obviously exhibit gives them a very realistic appearance.
+They have a reassuring heft and the natural track tension they exhibit gives them a very realistic appearance.
 Being made of metal they are strong and take well to lots of handling.
-Whether painting or utilising a blackening solution to start the weathering process it still gives a very convincing appearance.
+Whether painting or utilising a blackening solution they give a very convincing appearance.
 Exposing bare metal areas on surfaces where either the ground or road wheels have burnished them is also a simple task.
 There are however a couple of downsides.
 Firstly, utilising only a single piece of wire instead of a pin will often leave the inner side of the tracks with the exposed end of the wire showing.
 Some sets, like my Pershing set do offer metal pin heads to cover the exposed wire.
 Secondly, both my sets needed almost all of the holes drilling out.
 A tediously repetitive task, but one that thankfully goes relatively quickly and without any great drama.
 Whilst the Tiger I inner portion of the track has the exposed wire; the Pershing tracks did at least have that small metal shaped link pin end to hide it.
-These were incredibly tiny and difficult to apply but in addition every single piece of wire had to be cut to exactly the same length.
+These were incredibly tiny and difficult to apply and every single piece of wire had to be cut to exactly the same length.
 Not too short as to prevent link to link connection, but also not too long as to allow the seperate end pin to locate in the link end hole.

 T-Rex

-The two sets I built up over the weekend thankfully had the quality and robustness of my original sets.
+The latest two sets I built up over the weekend thankfully had the quality and robustness of my original sets.
 There were far fewer pin ends damaged upon opening the box.
 However, once again, the absence of any visible taper on the pins made assembly tiresome and frustrating.
 I resorted again to brush painting the pin ends on each link.
 The Pz.I type Maultier set was, as you can imaging, extremely tiny, so that magnified the effort to assemble them considerably more.
+I can only conclude that manufacturing quality is not at all consistent.

 QuickTracks

 I have purchased five sets of these to date and what I will say off the bat, is that they are far and above the quickest tracks to assemble.
 I think there might be something in the name😁 They do indeed simply snap together.
-If you take the manufacturers assembly advice and use the correct method and tool to assist you, a full run of tracks will take literally minutes to construct.
-Although I damaged just four links during assembly there were plenty more than enough included in the set to build two complete runs, and I had enough left over for additional spare track runs.
+If you take the manufacturers assembly advice and use the correct method and tools to assist you, a full run of tracks will take literally minutes to construct.
+I damaged just four links during assembly and there were more than enough besides the two complete runs required for the vehicle.
+I even had enough left over for additional spare track runs.
 I will admit I did receive one set last year that would not stay straight when assembled.
-There was obviously a manufacturing quality control issue, but they accepted the issue was theirs and replaced them promptly, free of charge.
+There was obviously a manufacturing quality control issue, but after contacting them they accepted the issue was theirs and replaced them promptly, free of charge.
 The replacement set had absolutely no issues.
 Whilst the detail is not quite as pin sharp as the T-Rex tracks, the ease of assembly more than compensates.
-The snap fit nature of each link does also mean that a natural sag over something like a Panzer return road wheel will not occur without a little bit of human manipulation.
+The snap fit nature of each link does mean that a natural track sag over something like a Panzer return road wheel will not occur without a little bit of human manipulation.
 Once adjusted they do look just as good.

 Quicktrack T-35018 (REV1) for Pz.IV late type